makersacademy/acebook-remote-july-2017/README.md

 * Icomoon.io for creating our own icon font set with SVG icons
 * Bootstrap for styling and layout (please see getbootstrap.com/docs/4.0/layout/grid/)
 * icoconverter.com for favicon generation
+* Paperclip & AWS S3 for photos upload
+* Imagemagick for photo resizing

 ### A note on Icomoon and the custom font icon set
 * We followed this tutorial: http://mediatemple.net/blog/tips/creating-implementing-icon-font-tutorial/